Bursary Application Criteria

 Note: All applicants for an OSRDF bursary must be valid members of Federation and the Society for the current year.
 Sponsoring Clubs should also be valid members.
 This keeps the liability insurance for the training course at a minimum.

-Professional Development Committee Chairpersons for OSRDF:
+Send Applications to Professional Development Chairpersons for OSRDF:

 Revised March, 2017